cptwunderlich/cptwunderlich.github.io/_posts/2021-04-27-ssa_for_ncg_part1.md

 This register allocation step is generally one of the last ones and extremely important for performance.
 Registers are a scarce resource and memory access is orders of magnitude slower.

-Two of the dominant paradigmes for register allocation are _Graph Coloring_[^1] based and _Linear Scan_[^2] register allocators.
+Two of the dominant paradigms for register allocation are _Graph Coloring_[^1] based and _Linear Scan_[^2] register allocators.
 These have been around since the eighties, respectively nineties, but are still highly relevant and in wide use.
-Generally speaking, graph coloring based approaches are supposed to yield better quality code, but taking more time, whereas linear scan is faster, at a cost of quality.
+Generally speaking, graph coloring based approaches are supposed to yield better quality code, but take more time and memory, whereas linear scan is faster, at a cost of quality.
 GHC currently only uses a (very good) linear scan based allocator, since `-fregs-graph` has been suffering from [bad performance since ca. 2013](https://gitlab.haskell.org/ghc/ghc/-/issues/7679).